Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 **Changes**

-- None.
+- New command `rbw change password` has been added to allow user to change quickly the password associated to his Rainbow account.
+Command `rbw set password` or command `rbw configure` has to be used to update the Rainbow CLI preference with the new password and finally command `rbw login` has to be used to log-in again to Rainbow.

 **Others changes**

 - Command `rbw application metrics` now displays the number of minutes consumed by the application (audio and video).
+At this time of writing, only conference minutes are taken into account.

 - Linked with `Rainbow Node.JS SDK 1.46.0`